fann22/Piston-Push-Limit-Extender/README.md

 > You can also set/edit default value & push limits value manually there.

+## Known issue
+- Currently is incompatible with Carpet mod

 ## License

 This project is licensed under the [MIT License](LICENSE).